pcroch/lunch-picker-api/README.md

   - Attendees:

           *List of people for the event.
-          *The name must be the name given in the preferences but not the email adress
+          *The name must be the name given in the preferences but not the email address

 ## III.
 HOW TO